MLP, XGBoost, KAN, TDNN, and LSTM-GRU Hybrid RNN with Attention for SPX and NDX European Call Option Pricing: KAN Model Kolmogorov-Arnold Representation Theorem

-The polynomial coefficients in the weight matrix \( W^{(l)}_{n} \) for each layer are initialized using a normal distribution with a mean of 0 and a standard deviation that is inversely proportional to the product of the input dimension and the degree of the polynomial.
-Specifically, the elements of \( W^{(l)} \) are drawn from:
+Our experiments for the KAN models are carried out using PyTorch, where we implement custom KAN layers to compute the output based on the recurrence relations of the chosen orthogonal polynomials.
+The coefficients $W_{q,p}^{(l)}$ for each layer are initialized using a normal distribution with a mean of 0 and a standard deviation that is inversely proportional to the sum of the input and output dimensions of that layer.
+Specifically, the weights $W_{q,p}^{(l)}$ are sampled as follows:

-where \( \text{input\_dim} \) is the dimension of the input to the layer, and \( \text{degree} \) is the degree of the polynomial used in that layer.
-This initialization strategy is designed to prevent the coefficients from becoming too large or too small, thereby avoiding issues such as vanishing or exploding gradients.
-Furthermore, dropout is applied after each KAN layer as a regularization technique to prevent overfitting.
-During training, dropout randomly sets a fraction of the output neurons to zero, forcing the network to learn more robust features that are not overly reliant on any single neuron.
-This enhances the generalization capability of the KAN model. \\

-Hence, the entire KAN model with L layers and Legendre polynomials can be expressed as:

-where the notation \( [\cdots] \) represents the sequential application of transformations through the inner layers \( l = 1, 2, \dots, L-2 \), and each layer applies its corresponding orthogonal polynomial transformation \( \phi^{(l)} \) as described above.